Tayruh/sadako/reference.md

 The condition block allows you to display or not display blocks of story script based on conditions.
 It's basically `if`/`else if`/`else` from javascript, except it runs story script instead.

-It's important to note that the `~` condition token acts the same as a `+` static choice token.
-That is, it has levels of depth based on the number of leading tokens, and the script inside the block increases by one depth.
-However, the script will not stop at `-` depth tokens or `=` label tokens after seeing a `~` conditional token, which is the case with choices.
+It's important to note that the `~` condition token acts the same as a `+` choice token in that the levels of depth are based on the number of leading tokens, and the script inside the block increases by one depth.

 ```
 ~ if ($.money > 100)